gleisonsdm/DawnCC-Compiler/README.md

 ## How to run a code

-The following script can be used to run DawnCC.
-Attention in the parts *< like this >*, is necessary to change them to use the code correctly.
+To run DawnCC, copy and paste the text below into a script file.
+You will have to change text between pointy brackets, e.g., *< like this >* to adapt the script to your environment.

  	LLVM_PATH=< llvm-3.7-src/build-debug/bin >